tony-cook/tony-cook/README.md

    * 💬 Ask me about ReactJS and NodeJS
    * 📬 How to reach me: tony_cook@outlook.com
    * 😊 Pronouns: he/his
-   * 🍽️ Fun fact: I enjoy cooking for others and want to be an expert in kiwi cooking one day.
+   * 🍽️ Fun fact: I enjoy cooking for others and want to become an expert in kiwi cooking one day.
  <br/>
  <br/>
  <br/>